 If we say that we have not sinned, we make Him a liar and His word is not in us.1 John 1:10(NASB)

-Despite the assurance that we will receive a new, glorified body at the rapture (i.e, the resurrection of Church-age saints) the old sin nature will continue to lust against our new-life-in-Christ during our sojourn on earth, and for the rest of our life it must be kept nailed to the cross, if we are to maintain close communion with the Lord.
+Despite the assurance that we will receive a new, glorified body at the Rapture (the resurrection of Church-age saints), the old sin nature will continue to lust against our new-life-in-Christ during our sojourn on earth, and for the rest of our life it must be kept nailed to the Cross, if we are to maintain close communion with the Lord.

-Some preachers misinterpreted this verse because they have misunderstood John's earlier statement...
-"If we say that we have fellowship with Him and yet walk in the darkness, we lie and do not practice the truth".
+Some preachers have misinterpreted this verse because they have misunderstood John's earlier statement, "If we say that we have fellowship with Him and yet walk in the darkness, we lie and do not practice the truth."
 They teach that if a Christian sins, then they were never saved in the first place OR that they have lost their salvation!!
-But THIS epistle is not about the justification of an unbeliever.
+But this epistle is not about the justification of an unbeliever.
 This letter is about the sanctification and fellowship a believer can enjoy when they are walking in spirit and truth and not living a carnal lifestyle.

 Heavenly Father, how I praise and glorify Your holy name that my sins are forgiven by faith in Christ, and that I can enjoy sweet fellowship with You.
-I confess I have no righteousness of my own, and do not deserve to receive Your grace and favour.
+I confess I have no righteousness of my own and do not deserve to receive Your grace and favour.
 But thank You that my hope rests on Christ.
-Dear Father, too often I find myself allowing fleshly tendencies to influence my life- choices.
-Forgive me for the times I have left my first love, behaved arrogantly or failed to listen to Your gentle promptings, and restore to me the joy of my salvation, in Jesus' name I pray, AMEN.
+Dear Father, too often I find myself allowing fleshly tendencies to influence my life choices.
+Forgive me for the times I have left my first love, behaved arrogantly, or failed to listen to Your gentle promptings.
+Restore to me the joy of my salvation.
+In Jesus' name I pray, AMEN.